Throne speech signals Canada's support for new nuclear reactors as opposition builds

 In May, the Coalition for Responsible Energy Development in New Brunswick (CRED-NB) was formed to oppose the proposed nuclear reactors and advocate for renewable energy.
 On September 25, the Global Day of Climate Action, CRED-NB member Extinction Rebellion New Brunswick organized a rally at the Fredericton office of the premier to call for a transition to renewable energy and oppose nuclear energy development in the province.

-Speakers included David Coon, leader of the New Brunswick Green Party and MLA for Fredericton South.
+Speakers included David Coon, leader of the New Brunswick Green party and MLA for Fredericton South.

 National opposition to the federal focus on nuclear energy is building.
 This week, Greenpeace Canada stated that including nuclear reactors in the throne speech shows that minister O'Regan and the Trudeau government "are suffering from nuclear amnesia."